 About the Program

-The PRWR Program at York is designed for students in the Faculty of Liberal Arts & Professional Studies who contemplate a professional career in which writing plays a significant role.
-Since writing skills are important in almost all professions, one might conclude that almost all students at York could benefit from taking PRWR courses – and that's probably true.
-However, access to most PRWR courses is restricted to PRWR Program students, so if you have chosen PRWR as your major, you should congratulate yourself on a wise choice.
+The Professional Writing Program is specifically designed for students who contemplate a professional career in which writing plays a significant role.
+Since writing skills are important in almost all professions, and much sought by employers, one might conclude that almost all students at York could benefit from taking Professional Writing Program courses – and that's probably true.
+However, access to most Professional Writing Program courses is restricted to Professional Writing Program students, so if you have chosen Professional Writing Program as your major, you should congratulate yourself on a wise choice.

-PRWR allows for direct entry in the first year of university.
-You may transfer into PRWR from another program at any time, but note that there are requirements (listed later in this mini-calendar) that you must fulfill.
-The fact that you may be in your third year does not exempt you from the requirements indicated for the first two years of the Program (though you may receive a waiver for equivalent work done elsewhere).
+Professional Writing allows for direct entry in the first year of university.
+You may transfer into the program from another program at any time, but note that there are requirements (listed later) that you must fulfill.
+The fact that you may be in your third year does not exempt you from the requirements indicated for the first two years of the program (though you may receive a waiver for equivalent work done elsewhere).